dwarvesf/brainery/memo/_index.md

 This is where we keep our internal updates, learned and curated by our engineers.

+- [[memo/dwarves-community.md|Dwarves Community]]: Dwarves Community is melting pot for software engineers, thinkers, learners and techies who are to explore, learn and master the latest advancements in technology.
 - [[memo/labs/events/Labs Weekly Catchup 2.md|Labs Weekly Catchup #2]]: Our second weekly catchup.
 We organize an agenda the day beforehand and consolidate our findings, notable research progress, possibly new tech, insight or technique everyone should know.
 - [[memo/consulting/_index.md|Consulting Team]]: This is our Consulting team homepage.
 Our consulting team helps businesses solve complex challenges and improve performance by identifying root causes, developing solutions, and collaborating with stakeholders for successful implementation.
 We offer expertise in various areas including strategy, operations, management, IT, finance, and marketing to help your business achieve its goals.
 - [[memo/consulting/_base.md|Consulting Team]]: This is our Consulting team homepage.
 Our consulting team helps businesses solve complex challenges and improve performance by identifying root causes, developing solutions, and collaborating with stakeholders for successful implementation.
 We offer expertise in various areas including strategy, operations, management, IT, finance, and marketing to help your business achieve its goals.